louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>
 <br>

-Underneath the hero image there is an about section with an image to right.
+Underneath the hero image there is an about section with an image to left.
 The text explains a bit about the livery stables and who runs it and has a call to action button allowing the user to jump straight to the livery section on the facilities page.
 The page layout becomes stacked when viewed on smaller devices and the about image is hidden.

 <br>